DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

    - Resource: Simple
    - Mechanic: Describe an action you or an ally wishes to take and how you would assess the situation.
 You spend 1 Power Point as you focus.
-Depending on your description, the GM may reveal `MISSING`.
+Depending on your description, the GM may reveal the exact DR or approximate DR (e.g., > 2) of this action before anyone chooses to take it.
    - Prerequisites: Level 2, Primary Skill: Any Intelligence Skill
    - Tags: Difficulty Prediction
 - Name: Cunning
    - Description: You're sharper than the rest when you take your time.
    - Resource: Simple
-   - Mechanic: Choose one Attribute.
-On turns when you only make 1 action using a Skill under that Attribute, `MISSING`.
-This bonus does apply to contested checks initiated by another character.
+   - Mechanic: Choose one Skill other than your Primary Skill.
+On turns when you only make 1 non-attack action using this Skill, draw with Upper Hand.
+This does apply when you are the target of a Contested Check.
    - Prerequisites:
    - Tags:
 - Name: Focused